 - Carotid stenting/angioplasty: Less invasive than surgery technique, angioplasty uses a tiny balloon to open blocked or narrowed arteries.
 Stents are small, metal mesh tubes that prop arteries open after angioplasty.

 - Surgical procedures (including carotid endarterectomy, aneurysm clipping and AVM resection): Carotid endarterectomy is a surgical procedure to open blocked or narrowed vessels to prevent ischemic stroke.
 Aneurysm clipping and AVM resection are procedures that remove abnormal vessel formations to prevent hemorrhage.

 - Endovascular coiling of aneurysms: A minimally invasive treatment for aneurysms that may be difficult to treat with brain surgery.

 - Cerebrovascular bypass procedures: A procedure similar to heart bypass surgery, where a vein or artery is used as a graft to bypass a blocked vessel in the neck or brain.

 - Ongoing clinical trials for potentially neuroprotective agents that may help prevent future strokes

 Stroke Warning Signs

-The signs or symptoms of a stroke may appear suddenly, without warning.
-If you or a loved one experiences any of these symptoms, act quickly and call 911:
+Signs and symptoms of stroke may appear suddenly without warning.
+If you or a loved one experiences any of these symptoms, call 911 FAST: